Dole Air Race: Oakland start

 Oklahoma passed through the Golden Gate at 12:20 PM, followed by Aloha at 12:48.
-Aircraft then began to return: Miss Doran circled back and landed approximately ten minutes after departing (12:43 PM), its engine "sputtering like a Tin Lizzie."
-Oklahoma returned to Oakland and Dallas Spirit also turned back, both returning at approximately 1:08 PM; Oklahoma had ripped the fabric covering the fuselage, and Dallas Spirit was having issues with its tail gear.
+Aircraft then began to return: Oklahoma returned to Oakland and Dallas Spirit turned back shortly after taking off, both returning at approximately 1:08 PM; Oklahoma had ripped the fabric covering the fuselage, and Dallas Spirit was having issues with its tail gear.
+Miss Doran circled back and landed approximately ten minutes later (1:24 PM), its engine "sputtering like a Tin Lizzie."

-Miss Doran and Pabco Flyer would make second starting attempts; Pabco Flyer crashed a second time at 1 PM, putting her out of the race for good, but Miss Doran succeeded and took off again at 2:03 PM.
+Miss Doran and Pabco Flyer would make second attempts to take off; Pabco Flyer crashed a second time at 1 PM, rendering it unflyable, but Miss Doran succeeded at 2 PM.
 Of the fifteen teams that participated in the draw, just four were on the course: Golden Eagle, Aloha, Woolaroc, and Miss Doran.